Articles of Faith and the Shape of Belief

 Daily scripture reflections

 Short scripture reflections and practical discipleship notes by David Whitaker.
-Most days that means software work, sawdust somewhere in the garage, four kids moving through the house, and, when I can manage it, a little time in the air.
-Most of what I write circles back to the same thing anyway: the slow, steady work of faith and the kind of life that has to be built on purpose.
+The slow, steady work of faith and the kind of life that has to be built on purpose.

 LDS Daily Path publishes short scripture reflections and practical discipleship notes.
 Each entry takes one passage of scripture and works out one clear, honest takeaway a reader can carry into a day of work, family life, and prayer.